 Written assignments will be graded on content, completeness and literacy.
-All students should us MLA Style unless otherwise directed.

 The minimum written requirements consist of six parts, described below.
 Individual faculty coordinators may require additional work.
 All materials must be typed in Times New Roman or Arial 12 point with 1.5 line spacing, 1.5 inch margins.